AliyunContainerService/pouch/docs/commandline/pouch_start.md

 ### Synopsis

-Start a created or stopped container
+Start a created container object in Pouchd.
+When starting, the relevant resource preserved during creating period comes into use.This is useful when you wish to start a container which has been created in advance.The container you started will be running if no error occurs.

 ```
 pouch start [container] [flags]